Choosing the best EDC bag to contain your every day carry items is an important part optimizing your day-to-day preparedness.

 Once again, even the best EDC bag is not intended to cover every possible circumstance.
 This is what your bug out bag is for.
 Carefully assess your every day carry needs and try these tips to minimize what gear you will be carrying:

 - Review your EDC list of items and see what you actually use on a day to day basis and what you can cut out.

 - Utilize multipurpose items to save space and weight

-- Try to find lightweight options for the items that you do carry that include materials such as titanium, micarta, carbon fiber, and plastics
+- Try to find lightweight options for the items that you do carry that are constructed in materials such as titanium, micarta, carbon fiber, and plastics

 - If an item comes in multiple sizes choose the smaller version – small medkit versus full sized or folding knife versus fixed blade